bitrix24/b24restdocs/api-reference/imopenlines/openlines/messages/index.md

 - examples are missing
 - success response is missing
 - error response is missing
-- from Sergei's file: on behalf of the employee, specify the features and recommended sequence of actions
+- from Sergei's file: on behalf of the employee, specify features and recommended sequence of actions

 {% endnote %}